ActivitySim/activitysim/docs/examples.rst

 The multiprocessing example also writes outputs to the output folder.

 The default multiprocessed example is configured to run with two processors and no chunking: ``num_processes: 2`` and ``chunk_size: 0``.
 Additional more performant configurations are included and commented out in the example settings file.
-For example, the 100 percent sample multiprocessing example was run without chunking on a Windows Server machine with 28 cores and 256GB RAM with the configuration below.
+For example, the 100 percent sample full scale multiprocessing example - ``example_mtc_full`` - was run on a Windows Server machine with 28 cores and 256GB RAM with the configuration below.
 See :ref:`multiprocessing` and :ref:`chunk_size` for more information.
 If the machine does not have enough RAM to solve all the choosers at once then chunking needs to be configured, as discussed below.